 Ron, Stephen and Arvo have since dedicated their lives to keeping their sons’ legacy alive by helping others find the courage to face addiction and find recovery so that other people’s sons and daughters might live.
-HOPE Sheds Light believes there are many paths to recovery, but to be successful, one must have to want change and believe that change is possible.
+HSL believes there are many paths to recovery, but to be successful, one must have to want change and believe that change is possible.

 June 12, 1980 – November 21, 2012

 August 3, 1991 – April 5, 2017

 HOPE exists, as families in recovery, to share hope and joy with others.
 “We have to draw strength from the wisdom of our peers because when we do it, we start getting better,” Willis says.
 “We must believe that there is a better life beyond the confines of our own limited thinking and that’s what HOPE Sheds Light is.
 That’s what we offer.
 It’s a wonderful combination of faith, hope and love grounded in wisdom, strength and experience.
 Why do we do it?
 Because our sons want us to.
 Because by helping you get well, we elevate the lives of our blessed boys.”

 The mission of HOPE Sheds Light is to raise awareness and educate individuals, families and the community about the impact of addiction by having the courage to share personal experiences and offer strength, wisdom, hope and resources that lead to positive community change and long-term recovery.